LohMehul/CRUD-Operation/README.md

 # CRUD-Operation without API

-## what is CRUD Operation in react ?
+## What is CRUD operations in Reactjs?

-A React CRUD application refers to a React application that can perform four basic functions in data management Creating data: This is an insert operation, and deals with creating new data in a database, or inserting new records into the database to be added to the pre-existing ones.
+CRUD operation in React stands for Create, Read, Update, and Delete.
+CRUD is an important concept for organizing and managing data across the web application.
+We will perform CRUD operation in the React application with local storage in the form of JavaScript Objects instead of using JSON servers or Axios in React